NikKowPHP/social-brain/chapters/chapter-7.md

 > **A:** Nothing.
 You just collected important data.
 Silence tells you about the current level of safety in the relationship.
 Do not double down.
 Let the silence be.
 Your job now is to lower the perceived risk by consistently demonstrating trustworthiness over time.

 ---
-### **Field Mission Log**
+### **Conductor's Logbook: Data Collection**
-*   **Mission 1 (Connection):** In your next conversation where someone shares a frustration, your only goal is to run the Empathy Loop experiment: ask **"What's the hardest part about that for you?"** Then, put your phone face down, and just listen.
-Log the results: what was their immediate reaction?
+*   **Experiment 1 (Connection):** In your next conversation where someone shares a frustration, your only goal is to ask **"What's the hardest part about that for you?"** Then, put your phone face down, and just listen.
+Log the data: what was their immediate reaction?
 What did you learn?
-*   **Mission 2 (Trust):** In one meeting or email this week, find an opportunity to replace a "you" or "I" statement with a "we" statement.
+*   **Experiment 2 (Trust):** In one meeting or email this week, find an opportunity to replace a "you" or "I" statement with a "we" statement.
 Separately, with one person you'd like to build more safety with, send one small, safe "social sonar ping" of calibrated vulnerability.
 Log the response: did they reciprocate, ignore, or shut down?
 What does this data tell you about the current level of trust?

 > ### **Dashboard Update**
 >